Skip to content

 Types

-A typed schema is automatically generated from the arrow table and its columns.
+A typed schema is automatically generated from the table and its columns.
 However, advanced usage of tables often creates new columns - or changes the type of existing ones - and therefore falls outside the schema.
 Fields which create columns also allow aliasing, otherwise the column is replaced.

 Output